jeggao/latex-build/README.md

   - `latexmk` (by-default included in `texlive`)
 - `aspell`

-> As of now, this script only supports linux.
+> As of now, this script only formally supports linux.
+It is directly usable of Windows with an installation of `texlive`, but nothing is tested.
 Raise an issue if further support is desired.